lpacher/lae/fpga/practicum/12_uart/README.md

 **EXERCISE 2**

-Modify the `uart_ascii.v` design in order to replace the ROM written in Verilog with a Xilinx IP core.
+Extend the `uart_xadc` design in order to include the **sawtooth PWM waveform generator** that you already implemented in practicum 9 and feed this voltage signal to the ADC to generate a **code-density plot** to characterize the ADC linearity.

 <br />
 <!--------------------------------------------------------------------->